Icebane1331/CyberSecurity_MK/Homework_week_15/Submission.md

     The number one way to prevent cross site scripting is to prohibit HTML code inputs.
     Having input validators is also extremely helpful in preventing XSS.
-    Similar to validation, sanatizing the date before it gets excuted is another option to prevent this type of attack.
+    Similar to validation, sanitizing the date before it gets executed is another option to prevent this type of attack.
     One other option is using a Web Application Firewall that can specifically block XSS by blocking abnormal server requests.
 ---